Permissionless-Software-Foundation/bch-nostr/README.md

 ### Check the BCH Blockchain for Message Signals Sent to an Address

-Check if your address has recieved messages.
+Check if your address has received messages.
+The `limit` property can be used to limit the number of results.
+By default, it is set to 10.
+Setting it to 0 will return all messages found.

 ```javascript